Learn to create a profitable digital product from home

 As with most things blogging related, you need to make sure you cover yourself legally.

-This needs to be considered when you both make and sell your first digital product.
+This must be considered when making and selling your first digital product.

 For example, if you’re creating an eBook, you’ll need a copyright notice within, as well as a disclosure area, especially if you’re planning on including any affiliate links within it.

 My favourite place to get legal templates for my site is Blogging For New Bloggers.
-And they just happen to have a Terms & Conditions Template specifically for people who sell printables.
+They even have a Terms & Conditions Template specifically for people who sell printables.

 I also highly recommend their Legal Bundle Value Pack if you need additional legal pages.